 Kubernetes

-To send over metrics or APM/traces, you'll need to add the corresponding language integration to your application as well.
+To send over application-level metrics or APM/traces, you'll need to add the corresponding language integration to your application as well.

-file with the following contents:
+Create a file called daemonset.yaml with the following contents:

-# values.yaml
+# daemonset.yaml

 mode: daemonset